Skip to content

 Position Summary:

-AIA is seeking a Manager, Corporate Events.
-This position is primarily responsible for the planning and execution of AIA’s strategic events, as well as providing logistical support for various association meetings (in-person, hybrid, and virtual).
-The ideal candidate is detailed oriented and possess above average organizational and inter-personal skills.
-This position reports directly to the Vice President, Corporate Events.
+Reporting to the Senior Director, Corporate Events this position is primarily responsible for supporting the planning and execution of AIA’s strategic events, as well as providing logistical support for various association meetings (in-person, hybrid, and virtual).

 Key Responsibilities: